rubentrancoso/mailserver-quicksetup/README.md

 ## Missing steps (and TODOs)

-1. Automatically setup cloudflare records (or at least give the records as text).

-   - A mail ip address
-   - MX domain.tld main.domain.tld
-   - TXT DMARC...
-   - TXT v=spf1...
-   - TXT mail_domainkey v=DKIM...

-2. Enter de generated token to the container.
+1. Enter de generated token to the container.

-3. Fix a version.

-4. Is certificate renew already automated?
+2. Is certificate renew already automated?

-5. Check why port 80 is not redirecting to ssl on postfixadmin
+3. Check why port 80 is not redirecting to ssl on postfixadmin

-6. check that all files are present before start

-7. generate keys automatically (optional)
+4. generate keys automatically (optional)